 Galveston College will assess a thirty-five dollar (\$35) handling fee for each returned check.
 Each individual will be notified by certified mail and given a final settlement date.
-After this date, the matter will be referred to the District Attorney's office for prosecution.
+After this date, the matter will be referred to the Office of the District Attorney for prosecution.
 The student will be responsible for the payment of all collection fees.
 In addition, no grades or transcripts will be released and future enrollments will be disallowed until the matter is settled.